 The composition of foreign labour by nationality is changing.
 The most pronounced development of the past few years is the rising share of EU citizens in the foreign workforce.
-In the wake of EU enlargement in 2004 it rose to almost 35% and after EU enlargement of 2007 to almost 39%.
+In the wake of EU-enlargement it rose to almost 35% in 2004 and after the following EU-enlargement of 2007 to almost 39%.
 In 2008, the share of EU-27 citizens in the foreign work force exceeded the share of workers from the region of pre-war Yugoslavia for the first time (38%).
 This shift marks a historic transition, especially in light of the fact that citizens from (former) Yugoslavia accounted for more than three quarters of foreign labour in Austria in 1970 and amounted to almost half of foreign workers up until 2002.
-Most of the foreign workers from the new EU MS are citizens from the Czech Republic, Slovakia, Poland and Hungary, i.e., nationalities that made up a sizable proportion of the foreign workforce in Austria even before EU-enlargement.
-(Figure 41)
+Most of the foreign workers from the new EU-MS are citizens from the Czech Republic, Slovakia, Poland and Hungary, i.e., nationalities that made up a sizable proportion of the foreign workforce in Austria even before EU-enlargement.
+(Figure 42)

-The data indicate that the absolute number of workers from EU 27 countries follows a clear and steeply rising trend (+242,000, +160.5% between 2007 and 2017).
-While the absolute number of workers from the region of pre-war Yugoslavia rose slowly between 2007 and 2017 (28,500, +17.4%), the proportion of migrant workers from this region is on a clear decline.
+The data indicate that the absolute number of workers from EU 27 countries follows a clear and steeply rising trend (+301,800, +200.1% between 2007 and 2019).
+While the absolute number of workers from the region of pre-war Yugoslavia rose slowly between 2007 and 2019 (47,500, +28.9%), the proportion of migrant workers from this region is on a clear decline.
 The same holds for Turkey, apart from cyclical fluctuations.
 Thus, the proportion of EU citizens working in Austria can be expected to continue to rise at the detriment of the source regions of the former foreign workers.

-Accordingly, the share of EU 15 citizens has been rising from 7.1% of the foreign workforce in 1995 to 19.3 percent in 2017.
-The major influx is from Germany - Germans account for 72% of all EU 15 citizens in the Austrian workforce.
+Accordingly, the share of EU-15 (except AT) citizens has been rising from 7.1% of the foreign workforce in 1995 to 18.7 percent in 2019.
+The major influx is from Germany - Germans account for 71% of all EU-15 citizens in the Austrian workforce.
 But increasingly also Italians, French, Dutch, and British citizens take up work in Austria.
+Due to Brexit the number of British wage and salary earners may be of particular interest: their numbers increased from 3,400 in 2014 to 4,300 in 2019, constituting 2.9% of the EU-15 workforce in 2019.

-In contrast, the share of persons from the region of pre-war Yugoslavia has been declining from 49 percent in 1995 to 27.6 percent 2017.
-Within that group, the share of persons from Croatia is rather small (4 percent of all foreign workers in 2017).
+In contrast, the share of persons from the region of pre-war Yugoslavia has been declining from 49 percent in 1995 to 26.5 percent 2019.
+Within that group, the share of persons from Croatia is rather small (4.3 percent of all foreign workers in 2019).
 The proportion of Bosnians has increased rather more rapidly, as they received preferential treatment on humanitarian grounds when applying for work permits in the early 1990s; their numbers rose as their family members joined them.
-In 2017, they accounted for 6.3 percent of all foreign workers.
-The Slovenes, now an EU-MS, account for 3 percent of all foreign workers.
-About half of all workers from pre-war Yugoslavia continue to have the "old" Yugoslavian citizenship or declare themselves as Yugoslavs.
+In 2019, they accounted for 6.1 percent of all foreign workers.
+The Slovenes, now an EU-MS, account for 3.2 percent of all foreign workers.
+About half of all workers from pre-war Yugoslavia continue to have the "old" Yugoslavian citizenship or declare themselves as Yugoslavs (56,300, 55% in 2018).
 This indicates that they are immigrants who have been in Austria for a long time.
-They accounted for 14.3% of all foreign workers in 2017 (a subgroup of the 27.6% that include all the immigrants from the region of pre-war Yugoslavia).
+The foreign workers from current Yugoslavia (including Serbia, Montenegro, North-Macedonia, Bosnia-Herzegovina and Kosovo) accounted for 12.9% of all foreign workers in 2019 (a subgroup of the 27.6% that include all the immigrants from the region of pre-war Yugoslavia).